Adaptive Training Run

 Enter the access token prefix and PIN provided by the instructor of the training instance into the two fields shown in the above figure.
-By clicking on the button the system checks if there are any active training instances with a corresponding access token and if there are any available sandboxes.
+By clicking on the button, the system checks if there are any active training instances with a corresponding access token and any available sandboxes.
 If those conditions are fulfilled, the trainee will access the training run (particular training) with an assigned unique sandbox.

-If a trainee already accessed training run in a particular training instance and haven’t finished it yet, the training run will be resumed.
+If a trainee has already accessed a training run in a particular training instance and hasn’t finished it yet, the training run will be resumed.

 2. Training Runs#

 It lists all training runs of the logged-in trainee.
-Each row of the table represents a training run of a particular training instance (trainee can access multiple training runs within training instance).
+Each table row represents a training run of a particular training instance (trainee can access multiple training runs within training instance).
 The training run can be unfinished or finished.
 An unfinished run can be resumed using the button or entering the access token in the Access Training panel.

 In the training run, trainees will go through predesigned phases.
 There is a bar listing all of the phases in order at the top of the training run page.
-The finished phases are marked by , the current phase is highlighted in blue and the following phases are gray.
-In the current version, there are available three types of phases (questionnaire phase, info phase, and training phase).
+Visited phases are highlighted in blue , the currently selected phase is highlighted in pink , and non-visited are in grey .
+If backward mode is enabled by an instructor, a trainee can move between visited phases by clicking the phase in the bar.
+In the current version, there are four types of phases available (Questionnaire, Info, Access, and Training).

 1. Questionnaire Phase#